 Data by type of work

 Our casino employment findings come predominantly from the US.
 It’s Vegas that has to be the aim for any aspiring dealer, so get used to thinking in dollars when it comes to employment in a casino.
-The salaries we’ve quoted come from a range of job sites so, while there will be variance, our data is accurate as of 2020.
+The salaries we’ve quoted come from a range of job sites so, while there will be variance, our data is currently accurate.

 Casino Employment Opportunities by Highest to Lowest Paid

 It is understandable that the salary on offer will be a major consideration when looking for employment in a casino.
 To help you compare the range of salaries expected in different casino jobs, we’ve ordered them from highest to lowest paid.

 The position of casino owner is predictably the one that leads the way.
 It will likely take years of experience and effort, plus a fair amount of business nous and acumen, to reach this level and there are only a few casino employment opportunities available at this level.
 Still, there is no harm in being ambitious and the potential financial rewards are evident.